We cannot deny the reality that church members’ active participation in the church ministry is a constant challenge for pastors and leaders.

 Goal No. 3 focuses on participation.

-Thus, one of the goals of the MAP Toolkit is to develop the dynamics of the church from a pastor-centered (or leadership-centered) congregation to a participatory and empowered congregation.
+Thus, one of the MAP Toolkit goals is to develop the church’s dynamics from a pastor-centred (or leadership-centred) congregation to a participatory and empowered congregation.
+(Whew, this could be scary for many pastors and ministry leaders. 🙂 )

 An empowered church member is someone who knows how to implement the MAP toolkit.